Skip to main content

 This wasn't a software problem.
 It was a choreography problem.

-For the final weeks before launch, the new restaurant ERP shadowed the old one.
-Orders ran through both.
-Discrepancies were flagged in real time.
-Staff trained on the new flow during quiet hours, kept working the old flow during peak service.
-When we finally cut over in the last week of April, the team had been using the new system for a week without realizing they were rehearsing.
+For the final weeks before launch, the new ERP shadowed the old one.
+Orders ran through both, discrepancies flagged in real time.
+Staff trained on the new flow during quiet hours and kept working the old flow during peak service.
+When we cut over in the last week of April, the team had been using the new system for a week without realizing they were rehearsing.

 Launch day ran shorter shifts, smaller queues, and zero panicked phone calls.